andrewtheiss/CommissionArt/documentation/NextSteps.md

 i need to create a mechanism to register art commission hubs in what is currently called the 'ownerregistry'.
 At the end of the day, the 'OwnerRegsitry'  also gets cross chain messages from the L2 and updates the correct owner of a artcommissionhubs on the L3.
 This registry also is the focal point to lookup all different commissioned works which are registered, via their ArtCommissionHubs.
-So if i want to update the owner of an art piece, i can call a method on the L1 which will propagate all the way down and relay to the 'OwnerRegistry' which will update the owner of that artCommissionHub. this way an ArtCommissionHub can always have the latest owner for ALL the commissioned works under a single contract/update.
+So if i want to update the owner of an art piece, i can call a method on the L1 which will propagate all the way down and relay to the 'ArtCommissionHubOwners' which will update the owner of that artCommissionHub. this way an ArtCommissionHub can always have the latest owner for ALL the commissioned works under a single contract/update.

 When a user uploads a piece they have the option of saying that its a commission: